2022–23 Alabama Crimson Tide men's basketball team

-The 2022–23 Alabama Crimson Tide men's basketball team represents the University of Alabama in the 2022–23 NCAA Division I men's basketball season.
-The team is led by fourth-year head coach Nate Oats.
-They played their home games at Coleman Coliseum in Tuscaloosa, Alabama as a member of the Southeastern Conference.
+The 2022–23 Alabama Crimson Tide men's basketball team represented the University of Alabama in the 2022–23 NCAA Division I men's basketball season.
+The team was led by fourth-year head coach Nate Oats.
+They played their home games at Coleman Coliseum in Tuscaloosa, Alabama, as a member of the Southeastern Conference.
+They finished the season 31–6, 16–2 in SEC play to win the regular season championship.
+They defeated Mississippi State, Missouri, and Texas A&M to win the SEC tournament championship.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 1 seed in the South region.
+As the number one overall seed in the tournament, they defeated Texas A&M–Corpus Christi and Maryland to advance to the Sweet Sixteen.
+There they were upset by San Diego State.

-On March 11, 2023, Alabama won their program-record 28th game of the year as they defeated Missouri in the SEC Tournament, 72–61.

 Previous season

-The Crimson Tide ended the 2021–22 season 19–14, 9–9 in SEC Play to finish a five-way tie for 5th place.
-They lost in the Second Round of the SEC tournament to Vanderbilt.
+The Crimson Tide finished the 2021–22 season 19–14, 9–9 in SEC Play to finish a five-way tie for fifth place.
+They lost in the second round of the SEC tournament to Vanderbilt.
 They received an at-large bid to the NCAA tournament as the No. 6 seed in the West Region, where they were upset in the First Round by Notre Dame.